-Credible pathways to potential harm that were considered included: toxic and allergenic properties of the GM cotton; increased spread and persistence leading to increased weediness of the GM cotton relative to unmodified plants; and vertical transfer of the introduced genetic material to other sexually compatible plants.
+Credible pathways to potential harm that were considered included: toxic and allergenic properties of the GM canola; increased spread and persistence leading to increased weediness of the GM canola relative to unmodified plants; and vertical transfer of the introduced genetic material to other sexually compatible plants.

-The principal reasons for the conclusion of negligible risks are: the GM cotton has been produced by conventional breeding from a GM cotton line that has previously been assessed and authorised for commercial release in Australia, and which has been grown on a commercial scale in Australia since 2006 without any evidence of adverse effects on human health or environment as a result of gene technology; the widespread presence of the same or similar proteins encoded by the introduced genes in the environment and lack of known toxicity or evidence of harm from them; and the limited capacity of the GM cotton to spread and persist in undisturbed natural habitats.
+The principal reasons for the conclusion of negligible risks are: the GM canola has previously been grown under limited and controlled conditions in Australia since 2011 without adverse effects on human health or environment; the widespread presence of the same or similar proteins encoded by the introduced gene in the environment and lack of known toxicity or evidence of harm from them; and the limited capacity of the GM canola to spread and persist in undisturbed natural habitats.
+In addition, food made from the GM canola has been assessed and approved by Food Standards Australia New Zealand as safe for human consumption.